You'll find something to love in Costa Rica

 Half day on the coast

-Roosterfish abound worldwide Great class along the coast as well as small game and fish Skipjacks, mackerel, Spanish mackerel, and Rainbow Runner.
+Roosterfish abounds worldwide Great class along the beach as well as small game and fish Skipjacks, mackerel, Spanish mackerel, and Rainbow Runner.
 Near (ten minutes walk) reefs can produce some big fish like Wahoo, Snapper snapper, grouper, tuna, dorado and maybe a sailboat.

 Season: April to December